bseltz-cohesity/scripts/python/backedUpFileList/README.md

 * -f, --filedate: (optional) date to inspect (next backup after date will be inspected)
 * -p, --startpath: (optional) start listing files at path (default is /)
 * -n, --noindex: (optional) if omitted, indexer will be used
+* -ss, --showstats: (optional) include file date and size in the output